daenney/pupa/README.md

   * mcollective: Disables it
   * r10k: Set up where to clone environments from and how to deploy them

+### idempotency

+Pupa tries to be fairly intelligent.
+If you have a look at the code you'll see that it does its best not to install packages or refresh sources if it detects it's not needed.

+Once Puppet is installed we use it to configure the rest of the system for us.
+Though we incur a slight runtime penalty from calling Puppet a couple of times we gain all the benefits, including idempotency.

+This means this script can be run in a continuous loop not ever taking any action that modifies the system except if its source files have been updated.

 ### usage

 In order to use Pupa: